mattarainwater/nandeck-templates/README.md

 playing-card-deck.txt - the deck itself, contains the directives required to render the cards.

 playing-data.csv - the data for the deck, contains the values, color, symbols for each card

+# Assets
+Contains the images referenced in the .csv files for display on the cards

+# Rendered
+Contains the fully rendered cards built with nanDECK from the decks/data/assets.